miney-py/mineysocket/README.md

 ### Run lua code

-After authentication you are ready to send a command.
+After authentication, you are ready to send a command.
 An JSON object key is a command, in this example "lua" to run lua code.
 ```
 >>> {"lua": "return 12 + 2, \"something\"", id="myrandomstring"}\n